MorpheusAIs/Docs/Contributions/Code - Proof_Of_Contribution.md

 > - Detail the work you are contributing to Morpheus.
 You must include a link to the work for the work to be considered.
 Examples of proof include links to pull requests, github issues, or other easily verifyable information.
 > - It is your responsibility to make the proof easily verifiable.
 Don't assume reviewers of this table have an understanding of your code.
 Explain it simply.
 Limit your descriptions to 250 words.
 > -  You need a wallet like Metamask that can receive Ethereum based tokens.
 MOR is an ERC-20 type token.
 Also must support Arbitrum.

+## Code Contributions for Snapshot 1 and Snapshot 2

 | Wallet Address | Link to Work | Weight of Value Contributed (Weights) | Description of Contribution                                                                                                                                                                                                                           |
 | -------------- | ------------ |----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|